yasamansaffarii/yasamansaffarii.github.io/5pagesCV_YasamanSaffari.md

 ## Publications

 **Published**
-1. Y Saffari, J Salimi Sartakhti, "A Graph-Based State Representation Learning In Episodic Rl for Task-Oriented Dialogue Systems", *Engineering Applications of Artificial Intelligence*, 2025, **Q1, IF=8** (Accepted, Online Soon)
+1. Y Saffari, J Salimi Sartakhti, "A Graph-Based State Representation Learning In Episodic Rl for Task-Oriented Dialogue Systems", *Engineering Applications of Artificial Intelligence*, Vol. 160, 2025, Article 111793, **Q1, IF=8.0**, https://doi.org/10.1016/j.engappai.2025.111793
 2. Y Saffari, J Salimi Sartakhti, "Actor Double Critic Architecture for Dialogue System," *Journal of Electrical and Computer Engineering Innovations (JECEI)*, 11 (2), 2023
 3. SA Faregh, Y Saffari, M Jafari Sisis, "The Impact of Gamification on the Teaching and Learning Process of Conflict Management," *Technology of Education Journal (TEJ)*, 15 (4), 657-672, 2021
 4. Y Saffari, A Ghaffari, L Dobakhi, B Alizade-Ashrafi, "Computer Games for Dubbing Teaching: The 'Dublor Sho' Game," *The 5th International Conference on Computer Games; Challenges and Opportunities*, 2020